yssolk9102/kwk-virtual-curriculum-4/web-app/lessons/js-dom-manipulation-intermediate/index.md

 <div class="try-it">
   <h2>Try It: Delete a To-Do</h2>
-  <p>Familiarize yourself with the code in <a href="https://codepen.io/turing-kwk/pen/XwWgXe">this CodePen</a>.
-Then, fork it to your account and start working on the steps below:</p>
+  <p>You are going to implement delete functionality on your list application you built in the previous Try It.</p>
   <ol>
-    <li>First, between lines 11 and 12, add a button inside the div.
+    <li>Add a button inside the div that you are appending to the card container.
+Give it a class.
 Style it however you'd like!</li>
-    <li>Now, write an event listener for a click on the card container.
+    <li>Write an event listener for a click on the card container.
 Put a <code class="try-it-code">console.log()</code> statement inside the event handler to make sure you are getting into that function.</li>
-    <li>Write the conditional to check that a delete button was clicked on.</li>
+    <li>Inside the event listener, write a conditional to check that a delete button was clicked on.</li>
     <li>Write the code to delete the card inside of the conditional.</li>
   </ol>
 </div>